ionutcirja/react-redux-hydrate/README.md

     },
 };

-const Component = () => (
+const Component = (props: Props) => (
     <div>
         // render the necessary things here
     </div>
 );

+const mapStateToProps = (state: State) => ({
+    // pass whatever props you need here or not
+});

+const mapDispatchToProps = (dispatch: Dispatch) => ({
+    // make sure you will map all the necessary actions here });

-export default hydrate({
+export default connect(mapStateToProps, mapDispatchToProps)(
+    hydrate({
         WrappedComponent: Component,
         LoadingIndicator,
         Error,
         hydrationActions: [
             'requestData', // make sure all the necessary actions are passed as props to the component {
                 action: 'actionsGroup.requestData', // action prop
                 params: 'someProp', // make sure all the necessary params are passed as props to the component },
             {
                 action: 'anotherActionsGroup.requestData', // action prop
                 params: ['anotherProp.value', 'someOtherProp'], // list of params },
         ]
-});
+    })
+);
 ```